Rehabilitation & Assistive Technology

 Isokinetics and Exercise Science (IES) is an international journal devoted to the study of theoretic…read more...

-The Journal of Back and Musculoskeletal Rehabilitation is a journal whose main focus is to present r…read more...
+The Journal of Back and Musculoskeletal Rehabilitation focusses on presenting relevant information…read more...

 March 3, 2015 - We are pleased to inform you that IOS Press now has its own Facebook page: www.facebook.com/publisheriospress.